gvelesandro/constructor-theory-simulator/README.md

 ## 🙏 Acknowledgments

-* Inspired by David Deutsch’s work in **Constructor Theory** and his May 2025 paper “Constructor Theory of Time.”
+* Inspired by David Deutsch and Chiara Marletto’s work in **Constructor Theory** and their May 13, 2025 paper “[Constructor Theory of Time](https://arxiv.org/abs/2505.08692).”
 * Thanks to the quantum-foundations community for feedback and discussion.